 Shiny apps for elicitation

 SHELF R package includes shiny apps for implementing various elicitation methods.
-If you are not an R user, you can try these apps online:
+If you are not an R user, you can try the following apps online.
+Please note that access to these apps is time-limited (they are hosted on RStudio’s shinyapps.io service).
+If you want to use the apps in an actual elicitation workshop, I strongly encourage you to use the offline versions in the

 Elicting a single distribution.
 Elicit a single distribution, directly specifying probabilities or quantiles, or using the roulette method.